Working papers

 Hate in the Tropics: Bolsonaro’s Triumph and the Surge of Online Hate Speech in Brazil

 Abstract: How does the advent of political information influence social norms and individual behavior?
-This paper examines the impact of Bolsonaro’s victory in the 2018 Brazilian presidential election on the prevalence of online hate speech.
-Leveraging Twitter data from 2017 to 2019, we employ Natural Language Processing (NLP) techniques to detect hate speech in tweets.
-We propose a difference-in-differences framework to identify the effect of Bolsonaro’s triumph on hate speech, relying on the election result as an information shock.
-Our findings reveal a significant increase in hate speech via Twitter after the election, especially in municipalities with relatively low support for Bolsonaro.
-Similar patterns emerge from our individual-level analysis, suggesting that both the intensive and extensive margins of hate speech contributed to the overall increase.
-We interpret these results through a belief-updating mechanism, emphasizing the process of revising social norms that determine (un)acceptable public discourse.
-This interpretation is reinforced by the differential impact of the election based on the targets of hate speech.
-While we find no differential effect on political hate, we observe a significant effect in homophobia, racism, and sexism - areas in which Bolsonaro’s rhetoric may be controversial.
+This paper examines the impact of Bolsonaro’s victory in the 2018 Brazilian presidential election on the prevalence of hate speech.
+We leverage Twitter data from 2017 to 2019 and employ Natural Language Processing (NLP) techniques to detect hate speech in tweets.
+Relying on the election result as an information shock, we propose a difference-in-differences approach to identify the effect of Bolsonaro’s triumph in hate speech.
+Our findings reveal a significant increase in online hate speech after the election, especially in municipalities where Bolsonaro had lower support.
+Next, we classify tweets based on the targets of hate speech into five categories and find that the surge in hate speech is mainly driven by homophobia, sexism, and racism - areas in which Bolsonaro’s rhetoric was highly controversial.
+Overall, we interpret these results through a belief-updating mechanism, emphasizing the process of revising social norms that determine (un)acceptable public discourse.

 Silence in social networks